 In addition to Nursing Department requirements, every student must also satisfy the University requirements for graduation.
-These include the 70%-unit residence requirement and the minimum 23 units in 600-level courses (or up to 9 transferred units.
-Refer to the University Catalogue for complete list of Cal State East Bay graduate degree requirement.
+These include the 70%-unit residence requirement and the minimum 23 units in 600-level courses (or up to 9 transferred units).
+Refer to the University Catalogue for complete list of Cal State East Bay graduate degree requirements.1 https://catalog.csueastbay.edu/content.php?catoid=31&navoid=27153#masters 2

-Students accumulate more than six units of work graded as Incomplete or "I" may not register for courses applicable to the degree until the "I" grades are removed.
+Students who accumulate more than six units of work graded as Incomplete or "I" may not register for courses applicable to the degree until the "I" grades are removed.
 Students who fail to maintain progress by falling below a 3.0 GPA in their graduate courses for two consecutive semesters will be academically disqualified from the university.